dokja-4951/Hyprland/README.md

 # How to use these -
-A- Copy all files inside .config to your .config directory
+A- Copy all files from .config to your .config directory

 B- Put.zshrc into $HOME directory